 1 T. maple syrup

 To make the pork: First marinate the pork by gently poking holes all over the tenderloins with a fork and marinating them in the Apple Cider in a ziploc bag.
 Add 1/2 tsp salt and 1/4 tsp freshly cracked pepper to the marinade.
-Leave in the fridge for an hour.
+Leave in the fridge for at least two hours and up to a day.

 Prepare the glaze.
 In a small bowl, whisk together Dijon through apple sauce and add rosemary and tarragon and whisk.
 Salt and pepper your tenderloins.

 Heat a large nonstick skillet with 1 T. Canola oil until hot on medium high heat.
 The skillet should sizzle when the pork is placed down on it for a proper sear.
-Sear pork tenderloins on all sides…just about 30 seconds on each side or until golden or browned.
+Sear pork tenderloins on all sides…just about 30 seconds on each side or until it looks golden, and mildly browned.

 Pour 1/2 of the glaze into a liquid measuring cup or small bowl.
 Use one portion to baste the roasts with (on all sides).
 Give them a good glazing with a basting brush.
-Put your roasts on the prepared and lined pan and roast for 10 minutes and then glaze again using the same glaze that you basted from before.
+Put your roasts on the prepared and lined pan, season with salt and pepper, and roast for 10 minutes and then baste more of the glaze on using the same glaze that you basted from before.
 You want to keep one bowl of glaze absolutely free of any raw pork juice so leave it aside for later.
 Keep roasting the pork another 15 minutes or until the pork reaches 160 degrees F. Usually, I just do a peek test.
 I cut a small slit open of the fattest tenderloin.
 If it is a light pink, it is good and done.
 Pork should not be red or deep pink but a mild pink is great…makes it more juicy.

 During the last five minutes of roasting the pork, cut your granny smiths into eighths (wedges…leave core out obviously).
 In a medium saute pan cook apples (dry at this point) over medium-high heat for a couple of minutes, stirring occasionally.
 Add a tablespoon of maple syrup, stir and cover.
 Let cook over medium-low heat about 3-4 minutes or until tender.